Property B: A Baumgartner-style Property that Applies to Preservation of $\aleph_1$ and $\aleph_2$ under Iterations with Supports of Size $\aleph_1$: Historical Remarks

 Let us explain the connection between the two notions.
 Shelah \cite[III Lemma 2.6]{zbMATH03779315} claims that {\em Mastering $\aleph_0$} with $\le_\zeta$ in its definition replaced by $\le$ is equivalent to properness.
 It is true that properness implies {\em Mastering $\aleph_0$}, with a proof similar to that of Lemma \ref{implication-properness} here, however the proof of the other direction of \cite[III Lemma 2.6]{zbMATH03779315} is wrong, and the statement is wrong as well: as pointed out by Goldstern\footnote{e-mail 09 septembre 2025, with a proof we agree with}, every forcing satisfies the property that is claimed to be equivalent to properness.
 In the second edition of \cite{zbMATH03779315}, which is \cite{Sh_P}, without giving comments on the mistake in the previous edition, Shelah gives the correct statement with the implication going in only one direction, as \cite[III, Lemma 1.16]{Sh_P}.
 Given what we have just said, this statement is trivial.
 Goldstern \cite[Fact 3.10]{Goldsterniteration} gives a translation of Shelah's \cite[III Lemma 2.6]{zbMATH03779315} into a related correct statement which characterises a $\mathbb P$-generic condition over $N$ as one that for every name of an ordinal which is in $N$ forces the evaluation to be in $N[\name{G}]$- the difference being that we are not dealing with one ordinal at a time but all countably many ordinals at once.

 Shelah proved that properness is preserved under countable support iterations \cite[Theorem 3.2]{Sh_P}, with a proof analogous to Baumgartner's proof \cite[Theorem 7.1]{Ba} of the fact that Axiom A forcing preserves $\aleph_1$ and using the main idea of Baumgartner's proof of building fusion sequences in order to pass the limit stages of countable cofinality.
 This idea comes from the Baumgartner-Laver work \cite{zbMATH03664937} on iterated perfect-set forcing, published in 1979.
+However, the definition of fusion needed for the iteration of perfect set forcing in \cite{zbMATH03664937} is incorrect (Lemma 1.1. and just above), and it is only corrected in \cite{Ba} (without any comments on the different definition of the fusion or mention of \cite{zbMATH03664937} being incorrect).
 Compared to Baumgartner's proof in \cite{Ba}, the proof in Shelah's version is reformulated in terms of elementary submodels.
 The advantage of properness is that since we are not requiring the strong form witnessed by $q\ge_\zeta p$ for a pregiven $\zeta$, but only $q\ge p$, we do not lose strength in the limit by having to increase $\zeta$.
 As a result we obtain an actual iteration theorem where the property of being proper is preserved in the limit, rather than just a cardinal preservation theorem.